phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 ## Specifying molecule types

 We first will add all molecules needed for our model.
-As mentioned in the main text, we will assume that an MCP can have one of three methylation states: low (A), medium (B), high (C).
+As mentioned in the main text, we will assume that an MCP can have one of three methylation states: low (`A`), medium (`B`), and high (`C`).
 We also need to include a component that will allow for the receptor to bind to CheR.
 As a result, we update our MCP molecule to `T(l,r,Meth~A~B~C,Phos~U~P)`.

 Furthermore, we need to represent CheR and CheB; recall that CheR binds to and methylates receptor complexes, while CheB demethylates them.
 CheR can bind to `T`, so that we will need the molecule `CheR(t)`.
 CheB is phosphorylated by CheY, and so it will be represented as `CheB(Phos~U~P)`.
 Later we will specify reactions specifying how CheR and CheB change the methylation states of receptor complexes.